 In some instances, a mentor can also take the role of a personal life coach.
 Sometimes, new teachers carry emotional baggage and personal problems when they go to work.
 By showing empathy, mentors can win over the trust of their apprentice.

 Sometimes, a college degree is not enough to prepare new teachers for the challenges inside and outside the classroom, leaving them wanting in knowledge and skills.
 Inadequately trained teachers can have a huge impact on students’ performance, as achievement depends largely on the quality of instruction.
 Mentors can help new teachers improve teaching skills, increase resiliency, enhance communication skills, and boost self-confidence.
+If you are a new teacher without and would like to read some amazing books to help you with your new teaching role, check out this list!

 INcompassing Education provides high-quality professional development for teachers in Indiana, Tennessee, and other US states (contact us to learn more).
 We have on-site PD, off-site PD, and online PD.
 Our team of highly qualified and experienced educators can design a customized mentorship program for your school or district to build capacity and promote growth.